eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 *Short description*

 PID Providers, QEAA Providers, PuB-EAA Providers, (non-qualified) EAA Providers and Relying Parties SHALL register with a Registrar in their Member State.
 The main goal of the registration process is for the entity to receive an access certificate that Wallet Units can use to authenticate them.

-This Topic specifies high-level requirements related to the registration of the above mentioned entities.
+This Topic specifies high-level requirements related to the registration of the abovementioned entities.

 *HLRs*